Two Days in Barcelona: the Perfect Barcelona Itinerary

 Early morning in the Gothic Quarter.

 It is full of narrow winding alleys leading to wide squares surrounded by remarkably well preserved medieval structures.
-The area has loads of cute little restaurants and shops tucked into alleys or under bridges.
+The area has loads of cute little Barcelona restaurants and shops tucked into alleys or under bridges.
 These modern establishments have found a way to happily coexist with the ancient structures in order to maintain the Medieval character of the area.

 The Cathedral of the Holy Cross and Saint Eulalia